Where to Find Holiday Lights Around Bozeman

 4486 Shadowglen Drive

-This house is affectionately known as Christmasland.
-With lights, decorations, inflatables, and even a hot cocoa station, you can see why!
+This house is affectionately known by locals as “Christmasland.”
+Featuring lights, decorations, inflatables, and even a hot cocoa station, it’s easy to see why.

 Baxter Meadows

-Baxter Meadows Subdivision off of Baxter Lane is full of brightly decorated homes.
-From there, you can take Davis Lane toward Belgrade or head down Baxter toward Gallatin Heights.
+Baxter Meadows subdivision off of Baxter Lane is a great place to see many brightly decorated homes.
+From there, take Davis Lane toward Belgrade or head down Baxter toward Gallatin Heights.

 Gallatin Heights

-The Gallatin Heights Subdivision off of Jackrabbit Lane, between Hulbert and E Valley Center Road, has a variety of homes decked out from oooohhh to WOW!
-After winding around the loops, you can take Jackrabbit over to Belgrade and catch a few more spots.
+Located off Jackrabbit Lane between Hulbert and E Valley Center Road, the Gallatin Heights subdivision has a variety of decked-out homes that will make you say everything from oooohhh to WOW!
+After winding around the loops of this neighborhood, take Jackrabbit over to Belgrade to catch a few more spots.

 185 W Cameron Bridge Road